TheAnxiousMystic

 What is the best book on anxious attachment to read first?+

-If you are brand new to attachment theory, start with Attached by Amir Levine and Rachel Heller — it is the most accessible introduction and the one most therapists will hand you.
-Once you have the framework, Anxiously Attached by Jessica Baum is the right second book because it actually walks you through exercises to shift from anxious toward secure.
+If you are brand new to attachment theory, start with Attached by Amir Levine and Rachel Heller.
+It is the most accessible introduction on this list.
+Once you have the framework, Anxiously Attached by Jessica Baum adds exercises, while Levine's 2026 book Secure broadens the ideas beyond romantic relationships.

 Is the book Attached actually worth reading?+